Transitions for All Students

 The Nebraska Career Development model including self-awareness, career exploration and planning can directly fit into a transitions program toward college and career readiness.
 The model is complimentary to positive transitions for all students.
 Nebraska VR and NDE Special Education offer enhanced transitions services for students with disabilities.
 It is an effective strategy with intentional focus on strengths of students, then leveraging strengths to overcome obstacles standing in the way to achieving goals.

 Seamless college and career transitions are essential for all however students with disabilities have more considerations.
+Individuals with disabilities will additionally need to plan for:

 Career and education planning is not just an option provided to students with special services, but it is a requirement based on the law.
 Workforce Innovation and Opportunity Act (WIOA) requires Nebraska VR to coordinate with schools to offer Pre-Employment Transitions Services.